tardate/LittleCodingKata/cpp/DoubleTrouble/README.md

     Name: rpenter 75 90 87 92 93 60 0 98
     Name: Jones 1 2 3 4 5 6 7 8 9 10

-That's the result I get when I run it on MacOS (that bit of information became significant later).
+That's the result I get when I run it on macOS (that bit of information became significant later).
 I added Jones just to show its not a repeating pattern for all subsequent lines.